UniversalDependencies/docs/embedsd.md

 ## Ambiguous tokens

-If you the example has several instances of the same token, you can use their position to refer to the exact token.
+If your example has several instances of the same token, you can use their position to refer to the exact token.
+In the following example `can-5` refers to the fifth token of the sentence, `can`.
 This code

     <div id="simple-example-parse" class="sd-parse">
     I can can the can .